Here's how and when to watch the new season of The Great British Bake Off

 You can watch it live from your TV or online to see the nation’s finest amateur bakers battle it out for the top spot.

-In the seventh week of The Great British Bake Off, the bakers tackled Caramel Week and were tasked with making various caramel-related creations.
+In the eighth week of The Great British Bake Off, the bakers tackled Free-from Week and were tasked with making various vegan and gluten-free bakes.

-Jürgen was crowned Star Baker, coming closely ahead of Crystelle and Giuseppe.
+Chiggs won the position of Star Baker, making it the second time he’s won the crown.

-Sadly, we had to say goodbye to George, despite displaying an impressive Showstopper on the second day.
+Sadly, we had to say goodbye to Lizzie, despite her creation of a heartfelt Showstopper that represented Special Education Needs that she struggles with.

 Who are the judges of The Great British Bake Off?